 His personal practice spans 20 years of investigating movement through America, Mexico, Australia, Taiwan, and Thailand.
 Javier earned a Dean's Honors BFA in dance from Peck School of the Arts (2010), a 750 hour certificate in clinical massage with the President's Award from Soma Institute (2011), and a 260 hour certificate in both standard and therapeutic Thai massage from the Thailand Ministry of Public Health (2016).

 Javier performed and collaborated as company member of The Seldoms (2010-15), Valentin Projects (2008-15), Wildspace Dance (2009-10), as guest artist with DanceworksMKE (2009) and collaborated with Eric Bradley (2007-09).

-Javier is available for private sessions of clinical massage, Nuad Boran (Thai massage), private and group yoga classes, Machine Massage: Tim Tam/Rapid Release/Sengage, and presents a Dance Improvisation Lab with Roberta Guido.
+Javier is available for private sessions of general massage, sports massage, clinical massage, Nuad Boran (Thai energy work), Thai massage, private and group yoga classes, and a brand new treatment called Sengage.

 I am Jenn Ferris-Glick (ERYT-200) Owner of ILLUME PITTSBURGH, and Co-Director of the Yoga Rebellion Yoga School.

 I am a creator.
 I manifest anything that I envision - I believe whole-heartedly that ability is divinely inspired.

 I have a keen sense of observation and see people exactly as they are.
 I see individuals at a soul level, and not necessarily for how they present themselves in the physical world.

 Most of the time people do not realize that they are not living in misalignment until physical symptoms present - anxiety, heartache, illness, unexplainable pains, and the like.